chribonn/bnkSEPA/documentation/HelpbnkSEPA.md

 If you are using **bnkSEPA** drop us a note.
 We like to know that this tool is being used.
 We will not ask for any money (or beer).

 If you have ideas use GitHub to send them through for consideration.
-We promise to review all suggestions and develop ideas that will benefit the project.
+We review all suggestions and develop ideas that will benefit the project.